xTunner/frontend/docs/continuous-deployment-with-amazon-code-deploy.md

 ### Step 4: Configure deployment parameters
-Configure your CodeDeploy deployment using the `code-deploy` block in [circle.yml][].
+Configure your CodeDeploy deployment using the `codedeploy` block in [circle.yml][].
 At a minimum you need to tell CircleCI which application to deploy and which deployment group the selected branch should be deployed to.
-Any additional settings will override the project-wide configuration in the project settings UI.
+Any additional settings will override the project-wide configuration in the project settings UI:

     deployment:
       staging:
         branch: development
-        code-deploy:
+        codedeploy:
           my-app:
             deployment_group: staging-instance-group

-Or, if you wanted to override the S3 location for the application revisions built for your production deployments (**Note:** you must specify both the bucket name and key pattern if you override `s3_location`):
+The benefit of project-wide application settings comes when you want to deploy the same app to different deployment groups:

     deployment:
+      staging:
+        branch: development
+        codedeploy:
+          my-app:
+            deployment_group: staging-instance-group
       production:
         branch: master
-        code-deploy:
+        codedeploy:
           my-app:
+            deployment_group: production-instance-group

+If you wanted to override the S3 location for the application revisions built for your production deployments (**Note:** you must specify both the bucket name and key pattern if you override `s3_location`):

+    deployment:
+      production:
+        branch: master
+        codedeploy:
+          my-app:
             deployment_group: production-instances
             s3_location:
               bucket_name: production-bucket
               key_pattern: apps/my-app-master-{SHORT_COMMIT}-{BUILD_NUM}

-If you haven't provided [project-wide settings][] you need to provide all the information for your deployment in your [circle.yml][]:
+If you haven't provided [project-wide settings](#step-3-optional-configure-packaging-and-revision-storage) you need to provide all the information for your deployment in your [circle.yml][]:

     deployment:
       staging:
         branch: development
-        code-deploy:
+        codedeploy:
           my-app:
-            revision_root: /
+            application_root: /
             s3_location:
               bucket_name: staging-bucket
               key_pattern: apps/my-app-{SHORT_COMMIT}-{BUILD_NUM}